troydomio/SENG-LIVE-062821/Phase-1/01-functions/ReadMeStudent.md

 ## Context
  - global: Code that's not inside any functions.
     - Code that is global can not access code inside of functions
- - function: Code that is inside a function.
+ - local/functional: Code that is inside a function.
     - A function can have access to the code inside of it and the code in the global context

 ## Scope